 Same view of God that I fear many times we begin to have.
 This picture of God standing on a corner with a tin cup looking for us to give Him something every once in a while.
 After all, that’s better than what other people give, right?
 Ladies and gentlemen, God is not poor.
 In fact, He does not even need our worship.
 At this very moment there are innumerable creatures who’s beauty we cannot even begin to fathom; and they are all right now surrounding His throne; and they are constantly serving Him; and they are constantly singing praises to Him.
 Creatures with such beauty that if one of them were here, we would be struck down by their beauty.
 He does not need our worship.
 That’s what He’s saying to them in verse 10.
 “Shut the temple doors.
 I need nothing from your hands.”

-Ladies and gentlemen, God help us to realize that your greatness is not dependent on our worship.
+God help us to realize that your greatness is not dependent on our worship.
 That you are all glorious over all things, and worship is the greatest privilege of all.
 That you and I have the opportunity to engage God in His grandeur and His splendor; and, yet, we have this dangerous temptation to grow nonchalant with this God.
 Casual with this God.
-Church at Brook Hills, followers of Christ all around this room, fall on your faces in view of the greatness of God; and do not trivialize His glory; and it’s possible to worship in a way that trivializes the greatness of God; and we must – we must avoid that.
+Followers of Christ fall on your faces in view of the greatness of God; and do not trivialize His glory; and it’s possible to worship in a way that trivializes the greatness of God; and we must – we must avoid that.